hitobito/hitobito.github.io/README.md

 To develop: `jekyll serve`
 and to deploy: `git push origin master`

+Make sure, you are working with Ruby Version 2.6.6 or similar.
+Ruby 3.0.0 may not work!

 And you're set!

 For documentation of Jekyll see https://jekyllrb.com